zhenyaderyaka/perf-ui/README.md

 # Test Config
 # For test config is required:
 #  - Test Suite name (e.g. Demo).
-Names should not contain spaces.
+Name should not contain spaces.
 #  - Test Case name (e.g. SearchWithParameters).
-Names should not contain spaces.
+Name should not contain spaces.
 #  - url (e.g.  https://www.etsy.com/ ) Required only for first Test Case.
 #                                       Next Test Case will be executing with this parameter automatically.
-#                                       You have opportunity used "Open URL Action" instead this block
+#                                       You have opportunity to use "Open URL Action" instead this block

 # Test Config Structure (example)
 Demo:                                         # Test Suite